spine-examples/todo-list/README.md

 ### Model

-The projection `MyListView` represents a list of active (finalized, non-deleted, non-completed) tasks.
+The projection `MyListView` represents a list of active (finalized, non-deleted) tasks.

 The projection state is defined in [`projections.proto`](./model/src/main/proto/todolist/q/projections.proto) file.